michaelbach/FrACT10/README.md

 <br>

-[FrACT](https://michaelbach.de/fract/) is a semiautomated vision test battery.
-FrACT₁₀ is a version that runs in a browser on all plattforms or as a progressive web app.
-Full details: <https://michaelbach.de/fract/>.
+[FrACT](https://michaelbach.de/fract/) is a semiautomated vision test battery, full details here: <https://michaelbach.de/fract/>.
+It became FrACT₁₀ running in a browser on all plattforms or as a progressive web app.

 ## Programming overview
 The program is mostly written in Objective-J, a language implemented by <https://www.cappuccino.dev>, and compiled by Cappuccino into JavaScript.
 [While the Cappuccino site looks a bit lazy, there is a small, select and active community working on it, communicating via Gitter.]
 Objective-J is modeled on Objective-C and implements much of Apple's GUI.
 Some parts of FrACT₁₀ are also pure JavaScript.
-Apple's Xcode is used as the development environment.
+Apple's Xcode is used as the development environment; the GUI is created via Xcodes Interface Builder.
 The program is started by opening the project-relative top-level `index.html` in a browser while the directory is hosted by a HTML server.

 For more see [CONTRIBUTING.md](CONTRIBUTING.md).